IT Contractor Mortgages Guide

 How will my IT contractor income be assessed?

-How your contractor income is assessed depends on whether you're treated as employed or self-employed for mortgage purposes.
-Lenders consider:
+How your IT contractor income is assessed depends on whether you're treated as employed or self-employed for the mortgage application.
+Mortgage lenders consider:

 • How your tax is paid?